jasminemai/BOSCH-capstone/README.md

 The team, made up of **Eduardo Abreu**, **Jasmine Mai**, and **Matthew Schwarz**, will be working on a Calendar Web Application for BOSCH.

-We will be using C# and the .NET framework to develop the software for our customer.
+We will be using C# and the .NET framework to develop this software for our customer.

 ----------